 To get a planning permit you need to demonstrate how you are meeting the objectives of the Planning Scheme.
 You can prepare and lodge your planning permit application using the application checklist (PDF).

-You will also need to complete an application form (PDF) and pay the fees, which are listed in the planning services section of the fees register.
+You will also need to complete an application form (PDF) and pay the fees, which are listed in the planning services section of the schedule of fees and charges (PDF).

 Use of Council Land